erinvdoyle/flowerfarm/README.md

     <img src="assets/images/screenshots/flowerfarm-mobile-header.png" alt="" height="75"/>
   </p>

-  - For mobile screens, the right side features a toggle bar which opens a menu when clicked to display links to the four pages: Home, Our Story, Visit, and Events.
+  - For mobile screens, the right side features a toggle bar which opens a menu.
+When clicked, it displays links to the four pages: Home, Our Story, Visit, and Events.
   - For tablet-sized screens and larger, this toggle gives way to links to the four pages.

 ### Index.html